hail-is/hail/docs/reference/GettingStarted.md

 ### BLAS and LAPACK

 Hail uses BLAS and LAPACK optimized linear algebra libraries.
-On Linux, they must be explicitly installed; on Ubuntu 14.04, run
+On Linux, these must be explicitly installed.
+On Ubuntu 14.04, run
 ```
 $ apt-get install libatlas-base-dev
 ```